Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

        If configurationStatus is `failed`, See [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md) for how to analyze the pod logs from cray-cfs to determine why the configuration may not have completed.

-    8. Run the platform health checks in [Validate CSM Health](../validate_csm_health.md).
+    1. Run the platform health checks in [Validate CSM Health](../validate_csm_health.md).

-    9. Disconnect from the console.
+    1. Disconnect from the console.

-3. Remove any dynamically assigned interface IP addresses that did not get released automatically by running the `CASMINST-2015.sh` script:
+1. Remove any dynamically assigned interface IP addresses that did not get released automatically by running the `CASMINST-2015.sh` script:

     ```bash
-    ncn# /usr/share/doc/csm/scripts/CASMINST-2015.sh
+    ncn-m001# /usr/share/doc/csm/scripts/CASMINST-2015.sh
     ```

-4. Re-run the platform health checks and ensure that all BGP peering sessions are Established with both spine switches.
+1. Re-run the platform health checks and ensure that all BGP peering sessions are Established with both spine switches.

     See [Validate CSM Health](../validate_csm_health.md) for the platform health checks.